 Training, qualifications & experience

-I have worked in counselling abroad for over 20 years.
+Over 20 years working abroad and almost as much here in the UK.
 My interest for creative ways of working with the problems and the internal injuries of life grew over time.
-I had the opportunity to train in Arts Psychotherapy at the Institute for Arts in Therapy and Education (IATE) in Islington London.
+I trained in Arts Psychotherapy at the Institute for Arts in Therapy and Education (IATE) in Islington London.

 Since gaining my MA in integrative Arts Psychotherapy I have worked in Palliative care giving End of Life support to patients and their families as well as pre- and post Bereavement support.

 I have worked within community mental health and inpatient contexts.
-Giving support with mood disorders, anxiety and depression.
+Giving support with mood disorders, anxiety and depression and other presentations.

-I am a guest lecturer on the subject of Compassion Fatigue - sustainable care giving in nursing at the University of Essex.
+I have been a guest lecturer for about 10 years on the subject of Compassion Fatigue - sustainable care giving in nursing at the University of Essex.